NOGOODS is a moving project space for performance, art and architecture – and discursive practice.

 and disappear.

-Its is a space for slippery ideas, repeating failures, collapsing structures, liquid narratives, and cross-disciplinary moods.
-Working at the intersection of performance, art, and architecture, NOGOODS aims to enable discursive practices, artistic production, non-linear research, and collaboration.
+NOGOODS is is a space for slippery ideas, repeating failures, collapsing structures, liquid narratives, and cross-disciplinary moods.

 NOGOODS